hbkworld/streaming-spec/axes.md

 \pagebreak

 ## Implicit Rules

-For implicit axes, the component of the value for this axes is described by specific rules.
+A value might follow a specific rule.
+We do not need to transfer each value, just some start information and the rule to calculate any other value that follows.
-We use implicit axes rules to greatly reduce the amount of data to be transferred, stored and processed.
+We use implicit rules to greatly reduce the amount of data to be transferred, stored and processed.

 There are several kinds of rules.
-To calculate the absolute value on an implicit axis, the rule has to beapplied.
+To calculate the absolute value , the rule has to be applied.

-All axes are described by a signal specific meta information.
+All implicit rules are described by a signal specific meta information.

 ### Linear Rule (#Linear_Rule)